 - Desktop recovery: The operating system resets the appropriate state of the graphics stack.
 The Video Memory Manager component of the graphics stack purges all allocations from video memory.
 The WDDM driver resets the GPU hardware state.
 The graphics stack takes the final actions and restores the desktop to the responsive state.
 As mentioned earlier, some older DirectX applications may now render just black, and the user may be required to restart these applications.
 Well-written DirectX 9Ex and DirectX 10 applications that handle “Device Remove” continue to work correctly.
 The application must release and then recreate its Microsoft Direct3D device and all of its objects.
 DirectX application programmers can find more information in the Windows SDK.

 There are few things that you could do to fix it.

 - Check your Memory i.e. RAM.
 If your RAM is failing on you, it’s quite possible that this is what is causing your Display to crash.
 Check our article on how to run Memory Diagnostic Advanced Memory Diagnostic on Windows 7, with Memtest86+.
-Also check if the timing and voltage of the RAM is set correctly in your BIOS refer your Motherboard and RAM manual.
+Also, check if the timing and voltage of the RAM are set correctly in your BIOS refer your Motherboard and RAM manual.

 - Overclocking your GPU could cause this problem.
 So if your Overclocking resets the values to default settings and then test it and see if that fixes your problem.

 - The other reason is Overheating.
 While playing games or working with software that uses GPU, your Display card might become extremely hot and cause the drivers to crash – and end up crashing the whole system.
 Use RivaTuner to determine if your display card is overheating.
 Try to adjust the fan settings and see if that makes any difference.
-If not I would recommend to take it to a Computer Repair shop and have them clean the tower to rule out any dust related issue.
+If not I would recommend to take it to a Computer Repair shop and have them clean the tower to rule out any dust-related issue.